yuvalot/htm.core/README.md

 Document generation on Windows is currently not verified, so you may have to copy docs/py_filter.bat and/or docs/doxypypy.py to somewhere else to make them available in Windows.

+The generated files are under docs/html.
+The main entry point is docs/html/index.html.
+The file docs/Doxyfile lists the source direcories/files that are to be processed, under key INPUT.

 ## Workflow: Using IDE

 ### Generate the IDE solution  (Netbeans, XCode, Eclipse, KDevelop, etc)